Jeunese/jeunese.github.io/docs/ux-writing.md

 ## General guidance

 General guidance for UX writing includes:
 -  Engage early with Product Design.
 -  Take a user-centred approach.
+-  Use present tense where possible.
 -  Keep messages short.
 -  Address the reader directly; avoid referring to "users" or "customers".
 -  Avoid using the same word twice in the same screen.
 -  Avoid negative phrasing.
 -  Use sentence case for everything except global navigation and boolean values.
+If in doubt, use sentence case.
 -  Avoid using abbreviations and acronyms in UI content unless space is severely limited or the acronym is better known than the full term (for example, URL).

-## In-product content

-UX writing involves reviewing and recommending in-product content.
+## UX writing and design

+UX writing is an integral part of designing the customer journey.
+As such, UX writers should be involved early in the design process, alongside UX and UI designers, UX researchers, and information architects.

+As a design exercise, the optimal level of UX writer involvement in product design is at the beginning.
+This way, the UI can be designed as a unified source of information from the beginning of the design process, rather than having a UX writer come in at the end to fix surface-level issues with UI text.

+## In-product content types

+Good UX writing gives the user what they need, in context, when they need it.
+This minimises the end-user's need to engage with documentation by helping to make the UI more intuitive, which increases usability and reduces frustration.
 The main categories of in-product content are:

 ### Microcopy